reflectoring/reflectoring.github.io/content/blog/2022/2022-04-03-getting-started-with-ec2.md

 2. For creating an EC2 instance we provide an AMI and instance type.
 3. We can attach different types of storage to EC2: EBS, EFS, S3, and Instance Store.
 4. We control incoming and outgoing traffic to EC2 with security groups.
-5. EC2 provides various cost-optimizing options for running our workloads on EC2.
+5. EC2 provides various cost-optimizing options like reserved and spot instances for running our workloads on EC2.
+6. We define EC2 instances as targets of an Application Load Balancer for increasing the availability of our application.
+7. We can use the auto-scaling feature to automatically scale a fleet of EC2 instances for consistent and predictable performance in cases of fluctuating load.
+8. We use the AWS Cloudwatch service to monitor the health of our EC2 instances.